-For example, if the revenue growth assumption in a model is 10% year over year (YoY), then the revenue formula is = (last year revenue) x (1 + 10%).
-In the direct approach, we substitute different numbers to replace the growth rate, like 0%, 5%, 15%, and 20% and see what the resulting revenue dollars are.
+For example, if the revenue growth assumption in a model is 10% year-over-year (YoY), then the revenue formula is = (last year revenue) x (1 + 10%).
+In the direct approach, we substitute different numbers to replace the growth rate – for example, 0%, 5%, 15%, and 20% – and see what the resulting revenue dollars are.

 The indirect method (as shown below) inserts a percent change into formulas in the model, instead of directly changing the value of an assumption.

-With the same example as above, if the revenue growth assumption in a model is 10% year over year (YoY), then the revenue formula is = (last year revenue) x (1 + 10%).
-Instead of changing 10% to some other number, we can change the formula to be = (last year revenue) x (1 + (10% + X)).
-Where X is a value contained down in the sensitivity analysis area of the model.
+Using the same example as above, if the revenue growth assumption in a model is 10% year-over-year (YoY), then the revenue formula is = (last year revenue) x (1 + 10%).
+Instead of changing 10% to some other number, we can change the formula to be = (last year revenue) x (1 + (10% + X)), where X is a value contained down in the sensitivity analysis area of the model.

 Sensitivity analysis can be challenging to comprehend even by the most informed and technically savvy finance professionals, so it’s important to be able to express the results in a manner that’s easy to comprehend and follow.

 Data tables are a great way of showing the impact on a dependent variable by the changing of up to two independent variables.
 Below is an example of a data table that clearly shows the impact of changes in revenue growth and EV/EBITDA multiple on a company’s share price.

 Tornado Charts can be a great way of showing the impact of changes to many variables at once.
 They are called Tornado Charts because they are sorted, from the most impactful to least impactful, in a way that shapes the chart like a tornado cone.
 To learn how to build these charts, launch our sensitivity analysis in Excel course now!

 Watch this short video to quickly understand the main concepts covered in this guide, including the Direct and Indirect methods.